 We always love hearing how companies around the world use Teamwork to transform their workflows and help their teams to become happier and more productive.
-So when we heard that implementing Teamwork Projects helped our pals at Ella’s Kitchen to do that and go on to win the Association for Project Management’s PMO of the Year Award in 2018, we knew we had to learn more about how they did it.
+So when we heard that implementing Teamwork Projects helped our pals at Ella’s Kitchen to do that and go on to win an Association for Project Management’s PMO of the Year Award, we knew we had to learn more about how they did it.

 We talked to Ellen Jarrett, Head of PMO (or as they like to call it, the Make Stuff Run Smoothly team!) at Ella’s Kitchen about their 4 best practices for rolling out new project management software — and their top tips for making Teamwork Projects work for you.